Home • Canvas • Prepare • Make

 Offset - Add a proportionally larger or smaller layer that matches the outline of the selected layer.
 You can adjust the size of the offset, if it has rounded or sharp edges, and if the offset pieces are welded together or not.
 Learn more about Offset.

-Create Sticker - Create pro-looking kiss- or die-cut printable stickers in a snap with this Cricut Access exclusive tool!
+Create Sticker - Create pro-looking printable stickers easily with this Cricut Access exclusive tool!
 Create Sticker automatically makes your sticker design printable, and you can quickly and easily customize the cut result.
 Learn more about Create Sticker.

 Warp - Bend and distort images and text for amazing effects with this Cricut Access exclusive feature.
 Adjust how much the image is warped or bent.
 Learn more about Warp.